Fixed Bridges even through Covid-19

-Fixed Tooth Bridges and dental bridgework are fixed in options that can replace missing teeth or replace your Dentures with just a few teeth on them.
-Dr. Kilcoyne is a qualified Specialist in such complex work.
+Fixed Tooth Bridges and dental bridgework are fixed in tooth-replacement options that can replace missing teeth or replace your Dentures if there's just a few teeth on them.
+Dr. Kilcoyne is a qualified Specialist in such complex work, which involves multiple teeth for a Bridge and detailed analysis of your bite, smile, abutments, design etc.

 Do you need a fixed tooth bridge or even an Implant retained bridge?